jainaman224/Algo_Ds_Notes/Kadane_Algorithm/README.md

   # Kadane’s Algorithm

+The maximum subarray problem is the task of finding the contiguous subarray within a one-dimensional array of numbers which has the largest sum.

+_Example_:

+int input[] = {−2, 1, −3, 4, −1, 2, 1, −5, 4};
+Output: contiguous subarray with the largest sum is 4, −1, 2, 1 with sum 6.

+_Naive Approach_ :
+        use two for loops and check every subarray and return the subarray which has the maximum sum.
+	Time complexity : O(N^2).

+ We can reduce its time complexity to O(N) by using a Kadane's algorithm.

   Kadane Algorithm is used to find the sum of contiguous subarray  within a one-dimensional array of numbers which has the largest sum.

  # Example
 ![download](https://user-images.githubusercontent.com/49182690/80751350-3d8fe200-8b47-11ea-83bc-c16bca71d21d.png)